justinemter/pseudo-channel/README.md

 ...the previous command will keep the clock / app running in the background via the screen utility - kinda like a daemon process.

-Stay tuned for a polished version / bug fixes / features and commercial injection.
+Stay tuned for a polished version / bug fixes.
+I've also started a user friendly web version that hopefully will be working soon.